openebs/openebs/api/server/router/README.md

-### Router
+### What is the significance of router ?

-> Routing implies mapping the http requests to specific handler logic.
+- Routing implies mapping the http requests to specific handler logic.
-> Router specific mapping are defined in this package.
+- Router specific mappings are defined in this package.

-### FAQs
+### Important Notes:

 - router.go defines the interface(s) related to http requests from client to server.
 - local.go refers to local routing.